fledge-iot/fledge/docs/91_version_history.rst

     - New Features:

        - The Modbus plugin did not gracefully handle interrupted reads of data from modes TCP devices during the bulk transfer of data.
 This would result in assets missing certain data points and subsequent issues in the north systems that received those assets getting changes in the asset data type.
 This was a particular issue when dealign with the PI Web API and would result in excessive types being created.
 The Modbus plugin now detects the issues and takes action to ensure complete assets are read.
-       - A new plugin to support Siemens S7 PLC’s has been added.
-The plugin uses the S7 communications protocol to pull data from the PLC.
        - A new image processing plugin, south human detector, that uses the Google Tensor Flow machine learning platform has been added to the Fledge-iot project.
        - A new Python plugin has been added that can send data north to a Kafka system.
        - A new south plugin has been added for the Dynamic Ratings B100 Electronic Temperature Monitor used for monitoring the condition of electricity transformers.